Olympus E-1 vs Ricoh GR II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-1 and Ricoh GR II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GR II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-1 does not offer wifi capability.
+In contrast, the E-1 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-1 (unlike the GR II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the E-1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Ricoh websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-1 or the Ricoh GR II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.